 The Lady Jayne obviously wins in this department, although the Tangle Teezer is still pretty budget-friendly as far as hair brushes go.
 The Lady Jayne brush is also sold at Chemist Warehouse as well as Priceline, so it goes on sale a bit more often (at the time of writing, it was half price at Chemist Warehouse AND 40% off at Priceline).

 Tangle Teezer is also sold at Mecca, so it might be useful for those of you who are trying to keep up your level in the Mecca Loop loyalty program.

 In my opinion, the biggest difference between the two brushes is the build quality.
 The Tangle Teezer brush is more robust overall: in the materials used and the general design.
 If you’re not sure about detangling brushes and you’re on a tight budget, it might be worth trying out the Lady Jayne one to get a feel for whether they might work for you before forking out for a Tangle Teezer.
 However, the Tangle Teezer is built to last longer, which I think makes the higher price worth it if you’re going to be using it daily.

-The Tangle Teezer was provided for review, which did not affect my opinion.
+The Tangle Teezer was provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.